20a31a05d9/FRT/README.md

 •Have an aesthetically pleasing visual design and architecture.

-•Has collection of many web pages including Home, About Us, Contact, Menu, health topics and health related information etc.
+•Has collection of many web pages including Home, About, Services, Team, Gallery ,Contact,Healthbot, health topics and health related information etc.

 •User can know about health information through this website.

-•Included the feedback Survey form to increase the scope of improvement

 # Screenshots of webpage